daccle/manual/source/lang-ruby.rst

 Release types
 -------------

 We provide different releases and apply security updates on a regular basis.
-Currently, these Ruby versions are available: 2.5, 2.6, 2.7, 3.0 and 3.1.
+Currently available versions are [listed below](#update-policy).

 Standard version
 ----------------